prettier/prettier/docs/sharing-configurations.md

 ## Creating a Shareable Config

-Sharable configs are just [npm packages](https://docs.npmjs.com/about-packages-and-modules#about-packages) that export a single [prettier config file](./configuration.md).
+Shareable configs are just [npm packages](https://docs.npmjs.com/about-packages-and-modules#about-packages) that export a single [prettier config file](./configuration.md).

 Before we start, make sure you have: